 If they should hold an informal meeting with the Developer and/or their Agent.

-A Date and time for the meeting to take place.
+A date and time for the meeting to take place.

 If an informal meeting would be useful in clarifying any issues that the Council may have with a development.